BramVanroy/astred-demo/README.md

 # ASTrED demo

+The demo is currently running at https://lt3.ugent.be/astred-demo/.
+This repository gives you the tools to adapt the code or run the demo yourself.

 ## API installation

 The API runs on FastAPI (Python) to provide an easy access point for the demo.
 The Python dependencies